devicetree-org/lopper/README-architecture.md

   - "noexec"
   - "cond"

+"noexec" can be used in several ways:

+  - noexec;           - unconditionally skip this lop (equivalent to noexec = 1)
+  - noexec = 0;       - do not skip (run the lop)
+  - noexec = "expr";  - evaluate expr as Python expression, skip if True

-"noexec" takes no values and when present, the lop will not be exected:
+When noexec takes no value (or value 1), the lop will not be executed:

         lop_2 {
                   compatible = "system-device-tree-v1,lop,select-v1";